schemepunk/scheme-punk/README.md

 ## What is it?

-Scheme Punk on NPM [https://www.npmjs.com/package/@schemepunk/scheme-punk](Scheme Punk)
+Scheme Punk on NPM [SchemePunk](https://www.npmjs.com/package/@schemepunk/scheme-punk)

 Scheme Punk is a promise based information/object transformation module that uses a mixin approach that favors composition for its read, write and